48 Hours in Boston | What to See & Where to Eat

 Bus Back to New York

 After dinner, we picked up our luggage from the Air B&B and headed to South Station.
 Overall we had a great time in Boston, with cool sunny weather!
-Everywhere we went I recommend, but my highest reccomendations are eating dinner at Lolita’s, and exploring Beacon Hill.
+Everywhere we went I recommend, but my highest recommendations are eating dinner at Lolita’s, and exploring Beacon Hill.
 Things to skip: eating at Quincy Market, it’s filled with chain restaurants- go explore the neighboring North End and eat something authentic Italian!

 This concludes our 48 hours in Boston!
 If you enjoyed this guide: check out my other guides like my Girls Guide to Miami!